sondreb/Basilar/README.md

 The GitHub Action will publish the "dist" output into the "gh-pages" branch which can be setup to be published to GitHub Pages.

+## IMPORTANT

+You must modify the "gh-pages.yml" and change the "cname: basilar.sondreb.com" into your own domain.
+If you don't, the custom domain settings will be reset on each deployment.

 # Q&A

 Q: Why not publish Basilar as a CLI / package?